-An earlier Reuters report suggested that Prime Day would not happen until at least August this year, but the impact of coronavirus has been greater than perhaps expected on Amazon’s operations, with long shipping delays only now starting to end.
+An earlier Reuters report suggested that Prime Day would not happen until at least August this year (and India’s Prime Day is currently scheduled for Aug.
+6 and 7), but the impact of coronavirus has been greater than perhaps expected on Amazon’s operations, with long shipping delays only now starting to end.
 An event as big as Prime Day obviously takes a lot of planning, but the COVID-19 crisis has been a more pressing concern—yet Prime Day will likely not be later than September as it would otherwise start to cut into the holiday shopping season.

 All of this is still unconfirmed by Amazon, but we’ll update again as soon as new information is available.